Las Animas residents killed in train crash

-On Friday morning a fatal crash occurred in Bent County when a 2001 Toyota Corrolla traveling southbound did not yield and was struck by an Amtrak train traveling westbound.
+On Friday morning a fatal crash occureded in Bent County when a 2001 Toyota Corrolla travelling southbound did not yield and was struck by an Amtrak train travelling westbound.

 The two victims were identified by the Colorado State Patrol as 35-year-old Samuel R. Cornejo who was driving and 35-year-old passenger Gabriela Martinez, both residents of Las Animas.